srivathsanvenkateswaran/srivathsanvenkateswaran/README.md

 -->

-#  Hi there! 👋 This is Srivathsan Venkateswaran 👨‍💻
+#  Hi there! 👋 This is Srivathsan 👨‍💻

 <p>
 <a href="https://srivathsan.hashnode.dev/">